jamiehitchcock/jamiehitchcock/README.md

 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on web development related projects
-- 📫 Message me on Linkedin https://www.linkedin.com/in/jamie-hitchcock-4641071b0/
+- 📫 Message me on Linkedin = https://www.linkedin.com/in/jamie-hitchcock-4641071b0/
+- You can find most of my work on Codepen = https://codepen.io/jamiehitchcock